semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ![](static/tooltip-trigger-yes-no.png)

-**When the trigger is not obvious enough, add a title to the tooltip.** It is also necessary to add a title when the trigger does not sufficiently explain the topic of the tooltip.
+**When the trigger isn’t obvious enough, add a title to the tooltip.** It is also necessary to add a title when the trigger does not sufficiently explain the topic of the tooltip.
 For example, you can describe additional conditions in the header, or expand the idea behind the trigger.

 ![](static/tooltip-trigger2-yes-no.png)